 - Dry your knife completely using an absorbent towel.

-Make sure you regularly rub the blade and handle of your kitchen knife with oil.
-You can use a soft cloth and different types of oil such as mineral oil, olive oil or peanut oil.
+- Regularly rub the wooden handle of your kitchen knife with oil.
+You can use mineral oil, olive oil or peanut oil.

 - We recommend storing your knives on a magnetic wooden strip, protect them in a sheath, or store in your knife roll or wrap.

 We recommend a professional tune-up at least once a year, even if you are sharpening at home.
 If you do not sharpen your own knives, we recommend you have them sharpened when they start to feel dull.
 A sharp knife is always safer than a dull knife.